 In the COVID example mentioned above, if we are considering the general public, our research would have to take into account all the factors that come into play that would either motivate or hinder someone from getting vaccinated.
 There are material barriers, such as lack of access to public transportation if someone doesn’t have a car or lives in a rural area.
 But there are intangible factors like a person’s intrinsic moral code that guides whether it’s something they want to do.
 There are certainly many more categories to consider here but the thing to take away is that Service Design accounts for all these factors and therefore takes a holistic approach.

 How do we go from abstract concepts to anchoring the work?
-Here the core principles we follow:
+Here are the core principles we follow:

 Research and collaboration is paramount.
 Service Design depends heavily on participation and codesign opportunities.
 After all, we can’t design systems without those involved and affected by the service we’re solutioning for.

 How we tell the story matters.
-Creating narratives and envisioning a future/solution based on the research that’s been done is a necessary part of Service Design to bring others along and ensure we’ve captured all the paths of the user.
+Creating narratives and envisioning a future/solution based on the research that’s been done is a necessary part of Service Design to bring others along and ensure we’ve captured all the paths of the member/customer.